thunderseethe/thunderseethe.github.io/content/posts/row-types.md

 ```

 `Concat` combines two product types into a bigger product type.
-`Project` maps a product into a smaller product made from a subset of its fields.
+`Project` maps a product type into a smaller product type made from a subset of its fields.
 Our next pair is sum types:

 ```rs